 Getting a diagnosis of cancer can sometimes take a while.
 Sometimes it might feel that you are waiting too long.
-Usually, everyone will have to wait for appointments and to have tests or get results.
-Only then you can start treatment.
+Usually everyone will have to wait for appointments, tests and results.
+Only then can you start treatment.
 This can be frustrating and difficult to cope with.

-The different UK nations have their targets around:
+The different UK nations have their own targets around:

 - referral for suspected cancer

 - waiting times to a diagnosis

 Your GP, dentist, optometrist (eye doctor) or nurse will arrange your referral to see a hospital doctor (specialist), or to have tests.
 They should tell you if this is an urgent suspected cancer referral.
 An urgent referral can be worrying.
 But remember that more than 9 in every 10 people (more than 90%) referred this way will not have a diagnosis of cancer.

 In England, an urgent referral means that you should see a specialist within 2 weeks.
 As part of a wider NHS England plan, this 2 week timeframe will eventually be removed as a target.
 But your GP will still refer you urgently if they think you might have cancer.
 This practice won't change.
 You will still see a specialist or have tests as soon as possible.

 In Northern Ireland, the 2 week wait only applies for symptoms of suspected breast cancer.

 Scotland, Wales and (in general) Northern Ireland don't have the 2 week time frame to see a specialist.
 But wherever you live, a specialist will see you as soon as possible.